Dell Technologies

 Careless Choice of Advertising Partners

-Remember that you have as much of a right to choose your advertisers as they do to choose you.
+Remember that you have as much of a right to choose your advertisers as they to choose you.
 Advertisers need to stay relevant, ethical, and lucrative.
 Advertisements should stay interesting and tasteful.
 In other words, new business owners should maintain self-respect and not get carried away in the excitement of finally receiving sponsorship.

 Consider Effective Customer Contact Strategies